k00mi/gitaly/README.md

 This will be achieved by focusing on two areas (in this order):

   1. Allow efficient caching
-  2. Resilient horizontal scaling of GitLab's Git data tier.
+  2. Resilient horizontal scaling of GitLab's Git data tier

 #### Scope